The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Each project’s margin calculation varies based on the selected budget type:

-If the project budget is set as Hourly fee, the margin is calculated based on the billable fees and billable costs.
+If the project budget is set as time & materials, the margin calculation is:

-If the project budget is Fee-based, there are two options for margin calculation.
+If the project budget is fixed fee, the margin calculation is:

 Margin calculation also varies based on the report type selected:

-If the Scheduled report type is selected, then scheduled hours are used for margin calculation.
+If the Scheduled report type is selected, scheduled hours are used in the margin calculation.

-If the Logged report type is selected, then logged hours are used for margin calculation.
+If the Logged report type is selected, logged hours are used in the margin calculation.

 If the Past logged + Future scheduled report type is selected, the sum of past logged and future scheduled hours is used for margin calculation.